 Wanna befriend his electronic presence?
-Head over to the "Contact" page and you can find him on all the social media you can handle - including, if you've just come out of a six year coma, Friendster.
+Head over to the "Contact" page and you can find him on all the social media you can handle - including, if you've just come out of a fifteen year coma, Friendster.

 - The Reckoning of Kit & Little Boots (NYIT Award Winner; called "Incredibly fun ... a very inventive and funny play that gives [Christopher] Marlowe the Charlie Kaufman treatment," by Jamespeak)